ambiennt/vt-releases/DOCUMENTATION_LITE.md

 							- `shadow_offset`
 								- Type: `vec2`
 								- Allowed values: *unbounded*
 								- Sets the offset of the durability text shadow relative to the text positioning.
 Positive X moves right, negative X moves left; positive Y moves down, negative Y moves up.
-This setting is only applicable if `shadow` is enabled.
+This setting is only applicable if `item_display.armor.durability.text.shadow` is enabled.
 							- `shadow_color`
 								- Type: `RGBA HTML color`
 								- Allowed values: [`#00000000`, `#FFFFFFFF`]
 								- Sets the color for the durability text shadow.
-This setting is only applicable if `shadow` is enabled.
+This setting is only applicable if `item_display.armor.durability.text.shadow` is enabled.
 					- `bar`
 						- Type: `object`
 						- Controls the armor durability bar.